 Figure 3 Title (ISO 2005)

 As depicted in Figure 3, geospatial data is an abstraction of reality, being (digital) representations of features in the world.
 Representations are created for various purposes, with different views of the same object, with different properties or aspects of the feature described, and often at different scales.
 For example, a local government area feature represented in a gazetteer (place names) data set will contain different information compared with the same feature represented in an administrative boundary data set.
-Similarly, a topography and hydrology data sets will contain different information about the same rivers.
-Each representation of the same object, even in the same system, is likely to have a different identifier, which creates problems when attempting to link information from different themes to geographic locations.

 Furthermore, even in data prepared for applications of similar scope where the same view is required, the way in which the data is structured and the attributes and classification schemes used to characterise a spatial object are typically implemented in different ways in different organisations.
 The variations are the result of design choices made by the database or data product designers, based on interpretation of user needs, best practice, personal preference and the technology platforms being used.

+The data user must know what particular schema a data provider is using in order to understand the structure of a data query response.

+Data Semantics

-Finally, data from different themes that is supposed to fit together (e.g. administrative boundaries aligned with hydrology) frequently does not, because of different geometry scales, generalisations, other assumptions in the data preparation process, or simply that datasets originally derived from each other drift apart with time if there is no active synchronisation plan.
+Finally, data from different themes that is supposed to fit together frequently does not, because of different terms used for the same concepts, different geometry scales, generalisations, other assumptions in the data preparation process, or simply that datasets originally derived from each other drift apart with time if there is no active synchronisation plan.
+As such, topography and hydrology data sets will often contain different information about the same rivers.
+Each representation of the same object, even in the same system, is likely to have a different identifier, which creates problems when attempting to link information from different themes to geographic locations.

+Furthermore the duplication of concepts relating to the same phenomena is confusing for end users and creates significant issues ultimately resulting in lower quality products that are not made available in a timely way.

 All of this variability imposes a cost for end users wishing to integrate and use multiple datasets representing the same spatial object.
 Although data can be brought into the same environment using a common data format, the datasets cannot be queried or processed together without further interpretation, and transformation to develop concepts and classifications that are compatible.

-Furthermore the duplication of concepts relating to the same phenomena is confusing for end users and creates significant issues ultimately resulting in lower quality products that are not made available in a timely way.
+The data user must know the semantics of the data response in order to understand the data content.

 The role of standards